-However, while the benefits of being able to connect with friends and family across the world are leading so many of us to use these sites, the way that we use them could be causing issues for our finances, particularly when it comes to insurance.
+However, while the benefits of being able to connect with friends and family across the world are leading so many of us to use these sites, the way that we use them could be causing issues for our finances.

 Protect your personal details